ntop/ntopng/doc/src/alerts/flow_checks.rst

 Checks for anomalies in active Flows.

-Is a machine learning based check ,which is calculated by a specific algorithm that determines behavioural flow anomalies.
-The algorithm knows the average presence of active flows during a certain time during the day and in case of rapid growth or rapid diminishing of them – the alert is triggered.
+This is a machine learning check.Based on a specific algorithm that forecasts behavioural flow anomalies.The algorithm is able to predict the average of active flows in certain period of time ,lower or upper boundaries are not established but calculated by the algorithm.

 Alert is sent when the anomaly in active flow is detected.